 Optical lattice clocks

 Optical lattice clocks combine the high signal-to-noise of fountain clocks and the confinement of ion clocks where the motional effects are suppressed.
-A high number of neutral atom is trapped in a dipole trap using a focalized high power laser.
+A high number of neutral atoms are trapped in a dipole trap using a focused high power laser.
 The simplest version of the dipole trap is a 1D-lattice obtained by having a focused standing wave.
 Around the focus point there are interference fringes (effectively potential wells) in which, if the light intensity is high enough, it is possible to trap a number of atoms in each well.
 The large light shift from the dipole trap that the atoms experience is cancelled to first order at the magic wavelength [13], where the two clock states experience exactly the same shift.